 The lives and literature of Scotland's holy trinity — Robert Burns, Sir Walter Scott, and Robert Louis Stevenson — are the focus of Edinburgh's Writers Museum.
 Burns was Scotland's bard, extolling his native land in poetry.
 Stevenson stirred the Scottish soul with evocative classics like Kidnapped and Treasure Island.
 Scott — who wrote the historical novels Ivanhoe and Rob Roy — revived his countrymen's pride in Highland culture and the Gaelic language.

 With exhibits mingling first editions with personal artifacts (Scott's pipe, Burns' writing desk), the museum gives an intimate view of the masters.
-To enliven all the history, follow up a museum visit with Edinburgh's popular Literary Pub Tour, where actors wittily debate whether Scotland's great literature was high art — or creative recreation fueled by a love of whisky.
+To enliven all the history, follow up a museum visit with Edinburgh's popular Literary Pub Tour: a kind of walking theatrical performance, in and between three or four pubs, where actors wittily debate their takes on Scotland's literary greats.

 The European love affair with books is charmingly demonstrated in the green metal bookstalls that line the Left Bank of the Seine River.
 Second-hand booksellers, called bouquinistes, have been a Parisian fixture since the mid-1500s, when such shops and stalls lined most of the bridges in Paris.
 (Business boomed after the Revolution, when entire libraries were "liberated" from rich nobles.)